 - Legal assistance to victims who have the courage to lodge a complaint against their executioner

-However, 42 Uzbek victims were repatriated during the year.
+However, 84 Uzbek victims were repatriated during the year (twice as many as last year!).

 The follow-up service is provided to any victim in the Tashkent region who expresses the need.